-Conclusion - The redundant rural buildings policy included in the plan does not directly lead to development.
+Conclusion - The supporting community energy schemes policy within the plan does not directly lead to development.
 All sites within the settlement boundary and within the 'open countryside' require a planning application.
-Policy BL1 includes some criteria to minimise the impact on the natural environment and have appropriate drainage.
-However the plan could be strengthened if a specific criteria or policies requiring all developments to be nutrient neutral and safeguarding the wastewater works from being overloaded.
-If this was included a conclusion of no likely significant effects would result with regards to the Bartrestree with Lugwardine NDP Policy BL13.
+Policy DM3, DM4 and DM13 include criteria to protect against adverse impacts on the natural environment, biodiversity and have appropriate drainage.
+Overall there are no likely significant effects in regards to Dormington and Mordiford NDP Policy DM15, when taking into account the inclusion of Policy DM3, DM4 and DM13.